HubbleHQ/shuttle/README.md

 The `ShuttleAPI` class provides methods to allow you to make HTTP requests against you API, in the form of `http_X` instance methods, where `X` is the HTTP verb you'd like to use.

-> Note: At the time of writing, Shuttle only supports GET and POST requests.

 A simple GET request can be made like so:

 ```python